browserengineering/book/book/accessibility.md

 14-2 *`Element.focus`*.
 Implement the JavaScript [`focus`][focus-el]
 method, which lets JavaScript focus a particular element.
 Make sure that the option to prevent scrolling works properly.
-Be careful: before reading an element's position, make sure that layout is up-to-date.
+Be careful: before reading an element's position, make sure that layout is up to date.

 [focus-el]: https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/focus

 14-3 *Highlighting elements during read*.
-The method to read the document works, but it'd be nice to also highlight the elements being read as it happens, in a similar way to how we did it for mouse hover.
+The method to read the document works, but it would be nice to also highlight the element being read as it happens, in a similar way to how we did it for mouse hover.
 Implement that.
 You may want to replace the `speak_document` method with an `advance_accessibility` method that moves the accessibility